How Much Compensation Can I Claim For A Serious Injury?

 Injury Through Medical Negligence

 Of all the ways that a serious injury can be incurred, a medical error, causing an injury through medical negligence, is probably the weightiest type of claim we take on.

 Cerebral Palsy & Birth Injury Claims

 Despite the fact that modern medical techniques have made childbirth a much less traumatic experience for both the mother and child, the sad fact is, that birth injuries do occur, and in some cases, they can result in serious conditions such as cerebral palsy.

 Cerebral palsy is predominantly caused be either a) a badly developed brain (size, shape etc.) or b) damage to the major nerves leading to and from the brain.
 Both of these conditions can be caused by birth injuries.
 And in some cases, these birth injuries may have been down to medical negligence.
 We can help parents of a child suffering from cerebral palsy to claim the compensation they are entitled too.

-- Accidents that occur due to inadequate staffing levels, or inadequate supervision of the general public – for example, if an accident occurs because no employees of the company that operates the publicly accessible premises were available to quickly clean up a liquid spill, causing a publicly accessible walkway to become dangerous.
+- Accidents that occur due to inadequate staffing levels, or inadequate supervision of the general public – for example, if an accident occurs because no company employees that operate the publicly accessible premises were available to quickly clean up a liquid spill, causing a publicly accessible walkway to become dangerous.

 These are just two examples of how an accident causing a serious injury can occur in a public place.
 Contact us to discuss your unique situation so that we can assist you further.

-Some injuries, such as a serious head injury causing brain damage, have the inherent side-effect of causing a significant drop in the quality of life of the victim.
+Some injuries, such as a serious head injury causing brain damage, have the inherent side-effect of causing a significant drop in the victim’s quality of life.
 These side-effects and other factors are used to judge just how severe a serious injury is.
 And of course, the severity of the injury is a major factor in deciding how much compensation will be awarded.
 Brain injury compensation can be over a million pounds.
 Contributing factors that are used to judge the severity of an injury include: